Tuesday, 12 March 2024

 Q. The town of Mayberry is thinking of expanding its airport.
 One problem with the expansion is that it would result in more airplane noise.
 For people who live near the airport, hearing that noise would cause as much unpleasantness as the collective loss of $100,000 every year.
 True or False: When Mayberry weighs the costs and benefits of its airport expansion, that $100,000 should count as a cost

 True.
-If Mayberry ignores this cost and builds the airport it is likely that it will be dragged into court and will have to make punitive damages.
+If Mayberry ignores this cost and builds the airport it is likely that it will be dragged into court and will have to pay punitive damages.
 This is because there is a property right in Common Law and thus the matter is justiciable.

 A. True, the $100,000 in collective unpleasantness experienced by residents near the airport due to increased noise should be counted as a cost when weighing the costs and benefits of the airport expansion.
 Here’s why: